SassNinja/postcss-extract-media-query/README.md

 ## Credits

-If this plugin is helpful to you it'll be great when you give me a github star (scroll to top of this page) and share this plugin.
+If this plugin is helpful to you it'll be great when you give me a star on github and share it.
 Keeps me motivated to continue the development.